reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 redirect to `/invalidSession` when multiple logins are detected.

-#### Configure Multiple Filter Chains
+#### 2. Configure Multiple Filter Chains
-Spring Security allows us to have more than one mutually exclusive security configuration which gives us more control over the application.
+Spring Security allows us to have **more than one co-existing security configuration** which gives us more control over the application.
-To demonstrate this, in addition to the login config, lets create REST endpoints for a Library application that uses H2 database to store books based on genre.
+To demonstrate this, let's create REST endpoints for a Library application that uses H2 database to store books based on genre.
 Our `BookController` class will have an endpoint defined as below:
 ````java
 @GetMapping("/library/books")